Kevinlearynet/Visual-Biography-Editor/readme.txt

 == Changelog ==

+= 1.3 =
+* Restrict the rich text editing profile switch to contributor level users or higher for security

 = 1.2 =
 * Fix issue with JS loading on user-edit.php; when administrators edit other people's bio's